clokep/relapse/docs/usage/configuration/config_documentation.md

 ```
 ---
 ## TURN
-Options related to adding a TURN server to Synapse.
+Options related to adding a TURN server to Relapse.

 ---
 ### `turn_uris`